Pete Flint

-Pete Flint OBE (born 25 July 1974) is a British internet entrepreneur and investor based in San Francisco.
+Pete Flint OBE (born 25 July 1974) is a British Internet entrepreneur and investor based in San Francisco.
 He is the founder and former chairman and CEO of Trulia.
 Formerly, he was part of the founding team at lastminute.com.
-He is currently a managing partner at NFX, the early stage venture capital fund focused on network effect businesses.
+He is currently a managing partner at NFX, an early stage venture capital fund focused on network effect businesses.

 Education and early career

 Flint earned his bachelor's degree and master's in physics from Oxford University and an MBA from the Stanford Graduate School of Business.

 Shortly after graduating from Oxford University, Flint joined Brent Hoberman and Martha Lane Fox to start lastminute.com.
 He had previously worked alongside Hoberman at LineOne, a joint venture between New International and British Telecom, where he worked for less than a year.

 Flint spent five years at lastminute.com, helping to scale the company from a business plan to a public company with 2,000 employees and operations in 11 countries.
 Flint left lastminute.com to attend Stanford Graduate School of Business in 2003. lastminute.com was then acquired by Sabre Group for $1.1 billion in cash in 2005.